You are currently viewing Teaser about how each rewards program works

 “Rewards program” tab (image credit: Flytrippers)

-You can check out the TD First Class Travel Visa Infinite Card resource page if you want to see a real-life example yourself (this card has the best welcome bonus ever seen in Canada for simple points that can be applied to almost any trip).
+You can check out the TD Aeroplan Visa Infinite Card resource page if you want to see a real-life example yourself (this card has the best welcome bonus ever seen in Canada for Aeroplan points).

 Want to get more content to learn how to earn free travel?